Skip to main content

 Named after one of our founding fathers and the first U.S. Secretary of the Treasury, Alexander Hamilton, Hamilton College has earned a reputation as a school of opportunity.
 In 2008, it eliminated merit scholarships and reallocated the funds to financial aid—today, it boasts need-blind admissions and will meet 100% of the demonstrated financial need of admitted students.

 Opportunity is also a staple of Hamilton’s coursework.
 The college has an open curriculum and allows students the freedom to choose the classes that interest them intellectually.
-With the exception of courses required for their majors, the only other courses students need to graduate are three writing-intensive classes, one of which they must complete their first year.
+Except for courses required for their majors, the only other courses students need to graduate are three writing-intensive classes and one in quantitative and symbolic reasoning.

 Learn more about Hamilton and what it takes to get accepted.